Sergei Semak: Early life

-Semak was born in the selo Sychanskoye in the Voroshilovgradskaya Oblast into a peasant family of modest economical background.
+Semak was born in the village of Sychanske, Voroshilovgrad Oblast into a peasant family of modest economical background.
 He was an excellent student and had an ideal behavior.
 When he was a child his teachers would argue as to whether he would become a mathematician or a football player.

-He left Ukraine shortly before the USSR fall, but his parents stayed there.
-He would become a Russian naturalized citizen, but until today he uses to visit his bornland; he had declared that he misses Ukraine.
+He left Ukraine shortly before the USSR collapsed, but his parents stayed there.
+He would become a Russian naturalized citizen.

 His older brother Andrei Semak and younger brother Nikolai Semak were also professional footballers.

 Club career

 Semak started training football at the Luhansk football school.
 In 1992, he signed in Presnya Moscow who played in the Russian Top Division.
 After 19 matches scoring 4 goals he was sold to Karelia Petrozavodsk, but in 1993 returned to Presnya Moscow, which had changed its name to Asmaral Moscow.

-In 1994, he was noted and signed by CSKA Moscow.
+In 1994, Semak was noted and signed by CSKA Moscow.
 He became the club's captain and leader.
 With the club he won the Russian Premier League in 2003, the Russian Cup in 2002 and 2005.
 He left the club after it finished third in the group stage of the UEFA Champions League 2004–05 and did not move on to the knockout stage.
 This was despite his hat-trick against Paris Saint-Germain in the final group game.

-In 2005, he then moved to the team he scored the hat-trick against, Paris Saint-Germain, but failed to settle, scoring just one goal.
+In 2005, Semak then moved to the team he scored the hat-trick against, Paris Saint-Germain, but failed to settle, scoring just one goal.
 After just one season he returned to Russia.

-In 2006, he signed for FC Moscow, where he stayed until 2008 when he moved to Rubin Kazan.
+In 2006, Semak signed for Moscow, where he stayed until 2008 when he moved to Rubin Kazan.
 In Rubin Semak was moved from the positions of striker and attacking midfielder to the position of a defensive midfielder.
 At Rubin Kazan he became the captain and leader of the team, and led it to its first two championship titles in 2008 and 2009.

 In August 2010, he transferred to Zenit Saint Petersburg.
+In his three seasons with Zenit, he won the Russian Premier League twice and Russian Super Cup once.
+He scored his last goal in February 2013 in a Europa League victory over Liverpool.